 The importance of measuring the value your clients derive from your marketing, BD and CRM activities is critical.
 If you do not have such measurements, here are three insights from our research across professional services that may help.

-“Acting on feedback” and “Resolving client problems” are the two most useful CRM activities in the clients’ eyes.
-Far more than lunches, rugby matches and bowling nights!
+“Acting on feedback” and “Resolving client problmes” are the two most useful CRM activities in the client’s eyes.
+These activities offer real value, far more than lunches, rugby matches and bowling nights!

 As competitors ramp up their spend on marketing, BD and CRM investments, what are you doing to ensure yours is more effective?